galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

     - Cure4: Level 38-99, RNG 192-255

 The rough probability of getting a particular spell is obtained by looking at the range 3xL-30 and 5xL+5, where L is Rosa's level (and the range is clamped to 0-255), and rolling a random number in that range; the outcome is determined by which range the random number lands in, listed above.
 So, even though Cure1 is possible at level 32, for example, it is highly unlikely.

+### `-tweak:fusoyaregen` {: .h6 }

+- Idea: ScytheMarshall
+- Design/Programming: ScytheMarshall
+- Locations: improve_fusoya_regen_mp.f4c, generator.py

+This flag changes FuSoYa's Regen command to heal MP instead (barring the Tellah Maneuver wacky).
+The amount of healing and duration depends on which wacky flags are in play: normally it will be 10 MP every 5 ticks for roughly 10x(Fu's RA) ticks.
+The Tellah Maneuver wacky makes that 50 HP instead.
+The 3 Point Challenge wacky makes it 1 MP and with a much longer duration/wait between each regen tick.

+Obviously this flag doesn't really do anything when paired with `-fusoya:omnimage`, but potentially Bless becomes usable by other characters, so it's good to be flexible and not necessarily exclude this possibility.